 GunSense Vermont is proud that our legislative champions will be advancing a number of gun violence prevention bills in 2019.

-H.30 strengthens relief from abuse orders by requiring the subject of the order to relinquish guns and other dangerous or deadly weapons until the order expires.
+H.30 concerns guns in domestic violence situations.
+It strengthens relief from abuse orders by requiring the subject of the order to relinquish guns and other dangerous or deadly weapons until the order expires.
 The bill also proposes to make it a crime for the subjects of relief from abuse orders to possess guns.

-S.22 proposes a 48-hour waiting period for all gun sales and that, when a gun is not in a person’s immediate possession or control, it must be locked in a safe storage depository or made incapable of being fired.
+S.22 is a waiting period bill and a child access prevention (safe storage) bill.
+It proposes a 48-hour waiting period for all gun sales.
+It would also mandate that when gun is not in a person’s immediate possession or control, it must be locked in a safe storage depository or be made incapable of being fired.

-S.26 would prohibit using a 3D printer to manufacture a gun, and would also prohibit the distribution of instructions for creating 3D guns.
+S.26 concerns 3D guns.
+It would prohibit using a 3D printer to manufacture a gun, and would also prohibit the distribution of instructions for creating 3D guns.

 Vermont's higher than average rates of suicide and domestic violence make it essential that these laws are passed and enforced.